lcalazansl/lcalazansl/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on my fullstack web development skills by attending to Le Wagon Bootcamp.

-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+😄 Pronouns: He/His/Him

-- ⚡ Fun fact: ...
+⚡ Fun fact: I'm a barista, bartender and do magic tricks.
 -->

 <h2><strong>Tech Stack</strong></h2>